m-javed/prize_bond_search_nsp/README.md

     Enter Amount:100
     Enter Prize Bond Number:588349
     ```
 3. Press enter and search will start.
-It will look for latest draw results in the same directory as your `main.py`program and download them if needed.
+It will look for latest draw results in the same directory as your `Inaam.exe`program and download them if needed.
 (Results are already downloaded in the example below.)
     ```sh
     Enter Amount:100
     Enter Prize Bond Number:588349